variadico/noti/docs/noti.md

 -k, --slack
     Trigger a Slack notification.
 This requires slack.token and slack.channel to be set.

+-g, --telegram
+    Trigger a Telegram notification.
+This requires telegeram.token and telegram.chatId to be set.

 -w , --pwatch
     Monitor a process by PID and trigger a notification when the pid